Kidus-Efrem/lost_and_found/README.md

 ## 🏗️ Approach & Architecture

-The application was built as an end-to-end full-stack campus utility focused on solving a common problem: **users rarely describe the same item using exactly the same vocabulary.**
+The application was built as an end-to-end full-stack campus utility focused on solving a common problem:

+> **Users rarely describe the same item using exactly the same vocabulary.**

 Instead of relying on brittle keyword matching, the system uses **dense vector embeddings** to capture the semantic meaning of item descriptions.